signorpipo/enough-is-enough/README.md

 # enoughISenough
-Mr. Not does not want to leave me alone
+mr NOT does not want to leave me alone